Eastman Experience: Summer Classical Studies

 - Percussionists: At least one of each from the following three categories:

 Snare Drum: 1-2 minute excerpt of a Rudimental Solo (Pratt, Wilcoxin, etc.) and an Orchestral Solo (Peters, Cirone, etc.).

 Mallets: 3-4 minute excerpt from a solo mallet work using four mallets; 1-2 minute excerpt from a solo mallet work using two mallets.

-Singers: Several songs contrasting in era, style, tempo, and language.
-Examples might be selections from 24 Italian Songs or equivalent; American, British, German, or French art songs; Folk songs and Spirituals; level-appropriate arias or oratorio solos.
+Vocalists: At least 3 songs contrasting in era, style, tempo, and language.
+Examples include: selections from 24 Italian Songs or equivalent; American, British, German, or French art songs; Folk songs and Spirituals; level-appropriate arias or oratorio solos.

 Conductors: A recent video recording of the student conducting (vocal or instrumental).

 Visit Summer@Eastman’s blog for some great articles on the Eastman Experience, interviews with faculty, helpful tips, and much more!